mikelevins/bard/0.4/README.md

 ### Type names

-Type names are treated specially.
-For most purposes, the names of structures and classes behave like constants; that is, they're like variables whose values cannot be changed.
-They aren't quite constants, though; `define` can update the value of a type name,if it's used with the correct defining clause.
+Type names are symbols used to identify structures and classes.
+A type name is similar to a  global variable, but with a few differences.
+For the most part, they behave like read-only variables (constants), but certain special forms can be used to change them. `define` can update the value of a type name,if it's used with the correct defining clause.
 For example, `define method` can change the definition of a function; `define macro` can change the macro bound to a macro name.

 Type names behave differently from variables in one other respect as well: when you define a type, the name becomes part of the type.
 If you define the variable `x` with the value 5, you can't ask 5 for its name in order to get `x`.
 When you define a record type named `point`, on the other hand, you can ask the new type for its name and get the name `point`.